Groupon: Geographic markets

 Groupon has served markets in several countries including, the United States, Canada, Ukraine, Germany, Greece, France, the Netherlands, Belgium, the United Kingdom, India, Indonesia, Ireland, Israel, Denmark, Thailand, United Arab Emirates, New Zealand and others.
 In 2010, Forbes noted that there were over 700 Groupon copycat sites, the majority of them existing overseas.

 On February 19, 2011 The Wall Street Journal reported that Groupon was preparing to launch in China.
-Groupon subsequently entered into the China market in a joint venture with Tencent and launched "Gaopeng".
+Groupon subsequently entered into the China market in a joint venture with Tencent and launched Gaopeng (高朋, good friend).
 After a year of struggling in the established market, Goapeng subsequently merged with Futuan.

 Groupon also launched in the MENA region with Groupon UAE on June 16, 2011.

 Groupon entered the Indian market through the acquisition of local company SoSasta in Jan 2011.
 Finally, after winning a battle to acquire the groupon.co.in domain name, the Indian business was renamed Groupon in Nov 2012.
 In August 2015, Groupon gave up control of its India unit to Sequoia Capital and renamed the company Nearbuy.
 In February 2011, Groupon Russia announced it would join the Russian Company Mail.ru in order to start offering deals on its social network Odnoklassniki.
 This way, users would be able to buy and share deals from Groupon on their profiles.